 Soon doctors and coroners come to the scene.
 They insist that John be taken to the Hamilton Hotel to have his wounds taken care of.
 He responds hesitantly, and probably angrily, “I don’t know you.
 Who am I among you?
 I am surrounded by assassins and murders.
 Don’t talk to me of kindness or comfort.
 Look at your murdered victims.
 Look at me!
 I want none of your counsel or comfort.”

 Before their death, Joseph and Hyrum’s younger brother, Samuel, had heard his brothers were in jail and had left on his horse to Carthage to visit them.
 He lived 40 miles southwest of Nauvoo in a city called Plymouth.
-He was one of the Mormon refugees who, built up other settlements in Illinois instead of Nauvoo.
+He was one of the Latter-day Saint refugees who built up other settlements in Illinois instead of Nauvoo.

 On the way to Carthage, Samuel met a group of the mob who had just left from Joseph’s assassination.
 After relating their story to Samuel, they find out that he is the younger brother of the two dead men.
 And, so, they try to kill Samuel, too.
 Samuel, on horseback, ran off into the woods and was chased for two hours before he finally made it to Carthage.

 When he gets to Carthage he helps Willard Richards move the bodies of the two dead brothers into the Hamilton Hotel while John Taylor stays on the top floor of the jail.

 While all this was happening it was night time.
 Joseph Smith was killed a little after five in the evening.
 John Taylor lay at the top of the stairs until 2 in the morning.
 Back in Nauvoo, Porter Rockwell can’t sleep.

 He gets on his horse and rides out to Carthage to check on his friend.
 On the road there two men stop him.
 They’ve just left Carthage and are carrying the news back that Joseph and Hyrum Smith are dead.